stevenwadeconsulting/k8s-fundamentals-labs/docs/labs/8-rbac.md

 8. How to troubleshoot RBAC issues

 RBAC is a critical security feature in Kubernetes that allows you to control who can access the Kubernetes API and what actions they can perform.
 Understanding and properly implementing RBAC is essential for securing your Kubernetes clusters in production environments.

+## Best Practices

+Here are some RBAC best practices to keep in mind:

+1. **Follow the Principle of Least Privilege**: Grant only the permissions necessary for a workload to function
+2. **Use Namespaces for Isolation**: Separate workloads into different namespaces and use namespace-specific roles
+3. **Prefer Roles over ClusterRoles**: Use namespace-scoped Roles when possible
+4. **Create Specific, Focused Roles**: Create multiple specific roles rather than one all-encompassing role
+5. **Regularly Audit RBAC Resources**: Review and clean up unused RBAC resources
+6. **Use Default Roles When Appropriate**: Reuse the default view, edit, and admin roles
+7. **Avoid Direct Cluster-Admin Access**: Limit the use of cluster-admin privileges

 ## Next Steps